dispatchrun/dispatch-py/README.md

 ### Durable coroutines for Python

-Stateful functions can be turned into durable coroutines by declaring them *async*.
-When doing so, every await point becomes a durable step in the function execution: if the awaited operation fails, it is automatically retried and the parent function is paused until the result becomes available, or a permanent error is raised.
+The `@dispatch.function` decorator can also be applied to Python coroutines (a.k.a. *async* functions), in which case each await point on another stateful function becomes a durability step in the execution: if the awaited operation fails, it is automatically retried and the parent function is paused until the result becomes available, or a permanent error is raised.

 ```python
 @dispatch.function